RedisLabs/redislabs-docs/content/kubernetes/re-clusters/redis-on-flash.md

 ```

 {{< note >}}
 This example defines both `memorySize` and `rofRamSize`.
-When using Redis on Flash, `memorySize` refers to the combined memory size (RAM + flash), while `rofRamSize` specifies only the RAM capacity for the database. `rofRamSize` must be at least 10% of `memorySize`.
+When using Redis on Flash, `memorySize` refers to the total combined memory size (RAM + flash) allocated for the database. `rofRamSize` specifies only the RAM capacity for the database. `rofRamSize` must be at least 10% of `memorySize`.
 {{< /note >}}